emb-riscv/specs-markdown/interrupts-use-cases.md

 }
 ```

-The problem with this approach is that on a RISC-V device
+The problem with this approach is that on a RISC-V device,
-with the current ABI, the number of
+with the current POSIX ABI, the number of
-registers required to be saved by the caller is large,
+registers to be saved by the caller is large,
 and the generated
 code, with `-march=rv64gc -mabi=lp64d` looks like: